Cancer Pain Service

 The Cancer Pain Service has evolved into a very significant role of the UC Davis Center for Pain Medicine.
 This service is under the direction of Scott Fishman, M.D., and provides outpatient and inpatient consultations on any patient with pain related to cancer.
 Physicians specially trained in anesthesia, internal medicine, psychiatry, psychology and rehabilitation staff his service.

-In an effort to provide the best care to our patients, we evaluate any oncology patient in distress on the same day the request is made.
 This service treats both cancer pain and any other symptoms that may contribute to suffering.
 It is a resource to our entire hospital and consultations can be made from any department from within or outside the UC Davis Health System.

 The mission of the Cancer Pain Service is threefold: we offer the most medically advanced clinical services, we train clinicians from all disciplines of healthcare, and we advance effective analgesia for patients with cancer though research programs.

 Our service provides analgesic therapies for both inpatients and outpatients with malignant pain.
 Because these are often complex cases with dramatic diagnostic presentations, this service often challenges us to be diagnostically astute, therapeutically diverse, and prompt.